chinosk6/umamusume-voice-text-extractor/README.md

+# Usage

 ## With GUI

-- Run brainy file from [Releases](https://github.com/chinosk6/umamusume-voice-text-extractor/releases) : `run.bat`
+- Run binary file from [Releases](https://github.com/chinosk6/umamusume-voice-text-extractor/releases) : `run.bat`
 - Run source code: `python gui_main.py`
+- Empty any of the `Wave Format` sections, the output will follow the original format.